Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 ![Workflow overview](images/workflows.png "Workflow overview")

-The current state for a certain object is stored in the workflow itself.
-Furthermore ModuleStudio creates an additional field named `workflowState` to each entity before starting the generation.
-This allows for easier filtering and other useful applications without having to load the workflow in all cases.
+For storing the current state for a certain object ModuleStudio adds an additional field named `workflowState` to each entity before starting the generation.
+This can also be used for easy filtering.
 In fact ModuleStudio adds it as a [list field](#list-field) which contains a [list field item](#list-field-item) for each state.

 Note that it is easily possible to model [date or datetime fields](#abstract-date-field) which set their value automatically depending on a certain workflow state.
 Just set their [timestampable type](#entity-timestampable-type) to `CHANGE` and set `workflowState` as change trigger field.
 Also set the change trigger value to the name of the desired state.
 So you could for example create an approval date by using `approved` for the trigger value property.